Nosferican/UEM.jl/docs/src/GettingStarted.md

 where the symbols are the variable names in the dataframe.

+### Ridge Regression

+A Ridge regression can be requested by passing a positive value to the keyword argument `λ::Real`.

 ### Exogenous Models

 An exogenous model can be requested using: